prajitdas/EBXPrivacy/README.md

 * [SRT AppGuard](http://www.srt-appguard.com/en/)
 * [DonkeyGuard](http://forum.xda-developers.com/showthread.php?t=2831556)

-The *PDroid* family provides fake or no data, more or less in the same way as XPrivacy does.
+The *PDroid* family provides fake or no data, more or less in the same way as EBXPrivacy does.
 A difference is that you need to patch Android and that there is (therefore) only limited stock ROM support.
 The PDroid family is open source.
 The *PDroid* family is not supported anymore.